edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 |[Unix File](http://darwinsys.com/file/)|5.32|application/zip|
 |[Apache Tika](http://tika.apache.org/)|1.23|application/x-itunes-ipa|

+These results are similar to the situation for Android packages.
 Only Apache Tika was able to identify these files as IPA packages.
 Both Siegfried and File could only detect the container format.
-These results are similar to the situation for Android packages, and an inspection of PRONOM confirmed that the IPA format is not included in PRONOM yet.
+An inspection of PRONOM confirmed that it doesn't include the IPA format yet.

+## iOS package metadata extraction